-The Guides feature in Vectornator gives you better control over your document elements; allowing you to align them to other objects.
+The Guides feature in Vectornator helps you control your document elements and allows you to align them to other objects.

 What is a Guide?

-Before learning how to create and manage guides in Vectornator, it's important to define what a guide is and why they are so important when working with a vector tool.
+Before you can learn how to create and manage guides in Vectornator, it's important to define what a guide is and why they are so important when working with a vector tool.

 Guides are straight lines that help you align text and other vector objects on your canvas.
 They're always displayed at the top of your design to help you follow the structure you defined for your project.
 However, they do not interfere with your document's layers, and they will not be displayed in the final version when your document is exported.